OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-clear-delete.md

 ---
 title: Clear or delete ranges using the Excel JavaScript API
-description: 'Code samples that show how to clear or delete ranges using the Excel JavaScript API.' ms.date: 03/26/2021
+description: 'Learn how to clear or delete ranges using the Excel JavaScript API.' ms.date: 03/26/2021
 localization_priority: Normal
 ---

-# Work with ranges using the Excel JavaScript API
+# Clear or delete ranges using the Excel JavaScript API

 ## Clear a range of cells